 1. This paper would be much better if it focused only on Hurricane Ian, for which you have analyzed the entire storm.
 As it currently stands, it feels arbitrary that you included a handful of cycles from a number of TCs and then also the entirety of Ian.
 Adding to the problem, the entire analysis of Larry misses the point of my prior round of review.
 The cycle analyzed has a major spindown issue in CTRL that has nothing to do with the ocean – the ocean simply responds to the atmosphere.
 That entire section needs to be removed.
 On the other hand, there are some potentially compelling arguments to be made about the ocean in some forecasts of Ian.

 2. You haven’t included any figures that show when/where the additional data is assimilated – that information is available in the GSI diagnostic files.
 In a paper that focuses only on Ian, you could actually include a time series by cycle of the amount of additional data assimilated as well as a figure that shows a few examples of where in the storm the data gets in.

+[Bachir: Add to Supplemental Info this figure.]

 3. Figures 4, 8, 9, 11, 12 – much of the text in these figures is still too small to read.
 Please do not include text in a figure if it cannot be read without substantially zooming in.
 I raised this issue in the previous round of review.

+[Bachir: redo 4 as a single panel?
+Lew: crop titles from Fig 8c/d, 9, 11b/d, 12c/d]

 4. The discussion on lines 382-390 is really not formulated well.
 What I see in Fig. 7 is general improvements in many aspects of the forecast in the first 24 h, but after 24 h I see only slight improvements in the track and R34 forecasts.
 Everything else is a mixed bag, and highlighting where only a few isolated lead times have improvement is distracting and within the noise.
 Please consolidate and focus this discussion on the points that most matter.
 One other thing – on line 386 the improvement is described as “moderate”.
 It’s not clear what “moderate” means here.
 In the consistency metric, MCI means “marginally consistent improvement”.

+[Bachir: Add storm name and sample size to Fig. 7.
+Change “moderate” to “marginally consistent improvement”.]

 5. Lines 466-478.
 A few things here.
 I think what you’re implicitly saying is that the positive change in height implies convergence, but that is never stated.
 Why not just show convergence/downwelling instead of going the roundabout way?
 Do you not have the ability to perform those diagnostics in the ocean model you use?

+[Lew: Add to SI: Ocean surface convergence figures.]

 6. There are serious problems with Fig. 11 and commensurate arguments in the text.
 First and foremost, it’s from an entirely different forecast from the rest of the preceding analysis!
 That’s extremely misleading to the reader.
 Second, the panels are not labeled consistently with the text (panels b and c in particular.
 Third, I can’t make sense of the SSH plots in comparison with the text.
 In particular, lines 483-485 claim a greater extent of SSH > 1 m in CTRL, but I sure can’t tell that from the figure.
 In fact, the CV31 SSH looks higher AND CV31 has a stronger TC.
 This is exactly opposite of what Fig. 8 shows.
 This begs the question – are the tendencies outlined for the 27/18 cycle consistent with other cycles?

+[Lew: Fix Fig. 11 and text to show 0927/18.]